This quick and easy vegan hot fudge cake makes the perfect Valentine’s Day dessert. Serve with non-dairy ice cream or coconut whipped cream.

 This Hot Fudge Cake is a variation of a childhood favorite; it was one of our classic go-to desserts for many years.
 When I became a vegan 10 years ago I didn’t know anything about vegan baking.
 Replacing eggs and butter was an unsolvable mystery and, in making the transition to veganism, I believed it was entirely possible that I would spend the rest of my life without a sweet treat.

-But that’s another story.
 One of the first things I learned in the process of veganizing my life was that some cakes and desserts are naturally vegan!
 For example, this amazing Hot Fudge Cake.
 Needless to say, this dessert became a staple in my house for at least 6 months until I learned about vegan egg replacers and Earth Balance buttery sticks.

 And even though my skills and knowledge of vegan baking have grown incredibly over 10 years, I still will turn to this cake for a quick, last-minute treat when it’s late at night at the sweet tooth is acting up.

-I love this cake for many reasons, such as:
+I love this cake for many reasons:

 - It’s incredibly quick to throw together.
 Like, under 10 minutes, friends.